tobykurien/Xtendroid/README.md

 Database handling is made much easier thanks to the aBatis project - a fork of this project is included in Xtendroid with some syntactic sugar provided by the BaseDbService class for Xtend.
 Let's look at typical usage:

-Create a POJO for some data you want to store:
+Create a bean for some data you want to store:
 ```xtend
 class User {
   @Property String firstName